 Call 512-471-3515 for information on setting up an appointment with a counselor.

-CMHC also offers a Telephone Counseling Service: dial 512-471-CALL for a telephone counselor.
+CMHC also offers the CMHC Crisis Line: dial 512-471-CALL for a telephone counselor.

 A website with additional information on problem and compulsive gambling.